yevhensydorov/kk-test/README.md

 This test is split into two parts - a backend REST API section, and a frontend section.
 If you struggle to do the backend section, then please do the frontend section to the best of your ability by either faking/stubbing or not doing any API calls.

-We suggest you spend around 60-90 minutes on this in total, and also encourage you to:
+We suggest you spend around 60-90 minutes on this in total, and do as much as you can.
+Do not worry if you do not finish everything.
+We also encourage you to:

 - Use Google, Stackoverflow, online documentation, ChatGPT as much as you require.
 - Write tests if you think they are beneficial, but only if you think they are within reason of the time limit.